California county routes in zone G: Route description

-G3 begins in the west at its interchange with I-280, at the Los Altos Hills–Stanford border.
+CR G3 begins in the west at its interchange with I-280, at the Los Altos Hills–Stanford border.
 It proceeds northeast as a four lane expressway over the rolling hills of Stanford University until it reaches Foothill Expressway (G5), at which it has an at-grade intersection.
 East of Foothill Expressway, G3 descends down into the more urban areas of the lower peninsula, going through the industrialized area of the Stanford Research Park located in Palo Alto.
 The road along this section has a reduced speed limit and several turnoffs along its length until it reaches El Camino Real (SR 82).

-After SR 82, Oregon Expressway branches from Page Mill Road, which becomes a short two-lane street, and G3 follows Oregon Expressway under the Caltrain tracks and onward for the remainder of its northeastward journey.
-Oregon Expressway resumes expressway status with limited access confined mainly to large intersections.
-G3 reaches its eastern terminus at its junction with US 101.
+After SR 82, G3 branches from Page Mill Road (which becomes a narrow access road to the California Avenue Station), and curves under the Caltrain tracks, continuing as Oregon Expressway for the remainder of its northeastward journey.
+Oregon Expressway functions more comparably to a County-maintained Arterial Road for Palo Alto, with frequent signaled intersections and a posted speed limit of 35 MPH.
+G3 reaches its eastern terminus at its junction with US 101, where it shares an interchange with Embarcadero Road.

 Page Mill Road (no longer designated G3) continues southwest of I-280 for 6 mi, a twisting two-lane road that climbs to Skyline Boulevard (SR 35) at the crest of the Santa Cruz Mountains.
 It passes the entrance to Palo Alto's Foothills Park, and the Monte Bello and Los Trancos Open Space Preserves.
 Under the name West Alpine Road, the road descends west of Skyline Boulevard to a turn-off that leads to Portola Redwoods State Park, where the original Page sawmill was located.
 Other than a commemorative sign, no artifacts remain at the mill site, which is accessible only by Slate Creek Trail from either Portola Redwoods state park or from Skyline Boulevard (SR 35).